SkeptiCamp NYC 2024 - Share the Apple of Knowledge December 7th, 2024

 Where did the name "SkeptiCamp" come from?

-SkeptiCamp is part of the 3rd generation of a branch of open conferences, or "unconferences", that started with something called Foo Camp.
+SkeptiCamp is one of the several "unconferences", which is a format of open conferences that started with a specific event called Foo Camp.
 Its name reflects that heritage.
 Here is a brief history of how it came to be:

 Foo Camp Logo First, there was Foo Camp.